Thiruvenkatabalaji/Library-Managment-System/README.md

 # Library-Managment-System
 Library Management System is a comprehensive management solution which is completely built with phyton and it is capable of handling books with equal ease and efficiency.

-> What the project does?
+> Scope of the project
  - This Library Management system utilizes the latest advancements in information techonlogy to provide and improve library services

  >Why the project is useful?